MirielCH/Navi/TERMS.md

 ## Limits of these ToS

+Thse ToS only apply to the bot instances with the username `Navi#4692` and `Navi Lite#9605`, hosted by myself.
+Any other bot instances not listed here, it is outside of the scope of this document.
-Navi or the support server may link to external sites that are not operated by me.
+The mentioned bot instances or the support server may link to external sites that are not operated by me.
 Please be aware that I have no control over the content and policies of those sites, and cannot accept responsibility or liability for their respective ToS.

 ## Changes to these ToS